tan-language/tan-libs/crates/tan-lib-core/README.md

 #warning NOT USED yet.

-Foreign code liked statically to the tan executable.
+Foreign code linked statically to the tan executable.

 ## Status